-All students must successfully complete the equivalent of 4 one-term graduate courses in Computer Science, Software Engineering or other relevant areas, such as Electrical and Computer Engineering or Mathematics.
+All students must successfully complete at least 4 one-term graduate courses (beyond those taken for a Master's degree) Computer Science, Software Engineering or other relevant areas, such as Electrical and Computer Engineering or Mathematics.

-- 1. All of the four must be 700-level courses. - 2.
+- 1. All of the four courses must be 700-level courses. - 2.
 At most two of the four courses may be from outside the department.
 Taking more than two courses outside the department requires approval of the department. - 3.
-If requested by the Admission Authority (for candidates not fulfilling all the prescribed requirements for admission), or if the Supervisor identifies a deficiency, a student may be required to take additional courses, usually PUCs3, to supplement their education. - In such cases the number of additional courses should normally be at most two, in some very exceptional cases at most four.
-A PUC may be replaced, when appropriate, by a PGC4. - 4.
-The selection of courses that are required for an individual student depends on the student's background and research project.
+If requested by the Admission Authority (for candidates not fulfilling all the prescribed requirements for admission), or if the Supervisor identifies a deficiency, a student may be required to take additional courses, usually PUCs, to supplement their education.

+In such cases the number of additional courses should normally be at most two, in some very exceptional cases at most four.
+A PUC may be replaced, when appropriate, by a $PGC^4$ .

+- 4. The selection of courses that are required for an individual student depends on the student's background and research project.
 The selected courses should establish sufficient depth and breadth in Computer Science. - 5.
 The student, with the approval of the Supervisor, proposes the course selection for approval by the Department Chair or delegate.